 I am one to talk.
 After Bissau, Luanda and Accra, I returned to DC to work East Africa issues.
 Then I took a job in Cairo.
 Cairo morphed into Baghdad.
 Baghdad morphed into Damascus.
 The Islamic civilization trifecta.
 I started to wonder how I would survive without hearing the call to prayer throughout the day!
 Finally I am back in DC.
 There is no call to prayer in DC, only the low frequency rumbling of the federal bureaucracy, grinding human souls into inanimate dust.

 It all ends with my last assignment, 2011-2012, as Deputy Assistant Secretary of State for the Maghreb (North Africa), a position from which I was unceremoniously but conveniently, shamefully, ingloriously and inaccurately removed on December 18, 2012 as part of an over-zealous Department response to unfounded fears of Congressional fallout from the Benghazi ARB report.

-Here is a note I wrote to my poetry group, The Breakfast Club, at the time:
+Here is a note I wrote to my poetry group, The Breakfast Club, in late December, 2012: